Probing untouchable environment as a resource for quantum computing: Preliminaries and equivalence class of dynamical behaviours

 We consider a joint system consisting of three parts: the principal system $S$, its surrounding system (environment) $E$, and an ancillary system $A$, whose Hilbert spaces are denoted as $\Hi_S$, $\Hi_E$, and $\Hi_A$, respectively.
 The entire system $SEA$ on $\Hi_S \otimes \Hi_E\otimes \Hi_A $ is a non-dissipative closed system.
 The principal system $S$ interacts with its environment $E$ via Hamiltonian $H_{SE}$, while $E$ does not interact directly with the ancillary system $A$.
 Thus, the Hamiltonian of the joint system can be written as $H_{SE} \otimes I_A$.
 We are not allowed to access the environmental system $E$ directly, which means that no part of $E$ can be a subject of direct control or measurement.
 Meanwhile, we are able to perform any quantum operations and measurements on the joint system $SA$ instantaneously.

 A key assumption we make is that the environmental system $E$ is finite-dimensional, i.e., $d_E := \dim E<+\infty$.
-Those systems under our control, $A$ and $S$ are also finite-dimensional, and naturally $d_A:=\dim\Hi_A$ and $d_S:=\dim\Hi_S$ are always known.
+Those systems under our control, $S$ and $A$ are also finite-dimensional, and naturally $d_S:=\dim\Hi_S$ and $d_A:=\dim\Hi_A$ are known.
 We do not assume any prior knowledge of $d_E$, the interaction Hamiltonian $H_{SE}$, and the state on $\Hi_{SEA}:=\Hi_S\otimes \Hi_E \otimes \Hi_A$.
-For most of the discussion in this supplementary information (SI), $d_A$ refers to the dimension of $A$ after the state-steering protocol (see the main text and Sec \ref{sec state steering} in SI) has been completed, unless stated otherwise.
+For most of the discussion in this paper, $d_A$ refers to the dimension of $A$ after the state-steering protocol (see Sec \ref{sec:main_results} and \ref{sec:state_steering}) has been completed, unless stated otherwise.

 Under these settings, our goal is to obtain as much information as possible about $E$ and the interaction between $S$ and $E$, namely, $\Hi_E$, $H_{SE}$, and the state on $\Hi_{SEA}$.
 A central tool for the information acquisition is quantum state tomography \cite{PR04} of the joint system $SA$ to determine $\rho_{SA}$ as a function of time.
-Hence, we assume that it is possible to prepare an identical, but not necessarily known, initial state $\ket{\Psi_{SEA}}$ on the whole system $\Hi_{SEA}$ as many times as necessary.
-Pragmatically, such a state initialisation can be achieved by waiting for the equilibration of the state, which is caused by the interaction with a larger environmental system that surrounds $E$ \cite{OPENQUANTUM2,NIELSEN2}.
+This is possible since the initialisability of the entire state is assumed so that we can prepare an identical, but not necessarily known, initial state $\ket{\Psi_{SEA}}$ on $\Hi_{SEA}$ as many times as necessary.
+Pragmatically, such a state initialisation can be achieved by waiting for the equilibration of the state, which is caused by the interaction with a larger environmental system that surrounds $E'$ \cite{OPENQUANTUM,NIELSEN}.
 The timescale for such an equilibration is much longer than the one within which the entire system of $SEA$ can be considered closed.
 The initial time $t_0$ is defined as the time when the state initialisation is completed.